Questions to Ask Your Mortgage Loan Officer

 What Are My Down Payment Options?

 The down payment is the cash you must pay upfront for your home when taking out your mortgage.
 It's typically 5-20 percent of the loan amount.
-Certain programs, like FHA loans, are specifically designed for those who could benefit from a lower down payment.
-There are also options that offer low or no down payments, such as the Key Community Mortgage.
+Certain programs, like FHA loans or Key Community Mortgage are specifically designed for those who could benefit from a lower down payment.

 What Are My Total Fees and When Will I Have to Pay Them?